ukenny/electron-edge-js-angular-boilerplate/README.md

-See [here](https://github.com/maximegris/angular-electron) how to use this.
+See [here](https://github.com/maximegris/angular-electron) for how to use this.

 The goal of this repository is to successfully integrate `electron-edge-js` and angular-electron`